isomerpages/pmo-nccs/_public-consultation/Overview/25 Oct 2022 Feedback Received from REACH Public Consultation on Singapore's Raised Climate Ambition.md

 **_(V)_**          **_Right-Pricing Carbon to Shape Business Decisions and Consumer Behaviour_**<br>
 20.          _Calibrate the carbon tax_.
 The Government’s decision to raise the carbon tax progressively to S$50–$80/tCO2e by 2030 is in the right direction.
 It can consider further increasing the carbon price, and lowering the emissions threshold of 25ktCO2e for industrial facilities to include smaller emitters.
 It can also consider a progressive system of taxation in which larger emitters, and those with greater means, should bear higher costs.
 For transparency, the Government can disclose carbon tax allowances given to companies, particularly those that contribute significantly to the nation’s carbon emissions.
 It can also consult the public and disclose its criteria for determining eligible carbon credits to offset carbon tax.

-21.          _Support for transition__._ The Government can provide more support to households, especially vulnerable and low-income segments of society, to ensure they are not adversely affected by the carbon tax and other climate change policies.
+21.          _Support for transition._ The Government can provide more support to households, especially vulnerable and low-income segments of society, to ensure they are not adversely affected by the carbon tax and other climate change policies.

 * * *
 **Conclusion**<br>
-NCCS wishes to thank all individuals, businesses and organisations for their feedback.
+22. NCCS wishes to thank all individuals, businesses and organisations for their feedback.
 Members of the public who wish to share their submission publicly on the NCCS website may do so via the following link by 30 November 2022: [https://go.gov.sg/publish-my-feedback-climate2022](https://go.gov.sg/publish-my-feedback-climate2022)

 * * *
 [1] 186 survey respondents did not answer this optional question.